 Team cadence meetings follow a predefined pattern and, in most cases, use the same agenda.

-While this example of a meeting serves as an avenue to review and renew plans with new information, no major changes are expected in these meetings.
+This example of a meeting serves as an avenue to review and renew plans with new information— but no major changes are expected in these meetings.
 A major change would mean derailing from the meeting’s purpose, resulting in meeting failure.

-Examples of cadence meeting types are; a regular committee meeting and the shift change meeting.
+Examples of cadence meetings are a regular committee meeting and the shift change meeting.

 2. Progress Check Meetings

 Similar to team cadence meetings, progress checks follow a regular pattern.
 Organizations hold these meetings to maintain project momentum and ensure mutual accountability.

 And major surprises are also not welcomed to avoid derailing from the meetings’ purpose.

 In other words, to ensure that everyone is effectively carrying out their roles and, if not, discuss issues and sort out what’s necessary to ensure everyone performs their job.

 Generally, project managers and account managers lead a progress check meeting with a structure for others to contribute.

 For remote teams, everyone might take turns giving a report, or the meeting leader calls on responsible team members to do so.
 Project status meetings and client check-in are examples of progress checks.